We're building Sawy. Be first in line at launch.EARLY ACCESS · Q3 2026Join waitlist →

 How much does an answering service cost per month?

 Traditional answering services charge $1–$2 per minute or $0.75–$1.50 per call, averaging $200–$1,000/month for small businesses.
-AI answering services like Sawy offer flat-rate plans starting at $29/month with no per-minute fees.
+AI answering services like Sawy offer flat-rate plans with founding-customer pricing with no per-minute fees.

 Is an answering service worth it for a small business?